Tradition & Culture

 Archaeological Museum (Polygyros)

-The Museum has a fascinating collection of archaeological finds from all over Halkidiki.
-Exhibits include clay figurines and coins from Olynthos, vases from Toroni, parts of the roof of the temple of Zeus Ammon from Kallithea, reliquary chests, fisherman’s equipment, lamps, jewels and amphorae from Akanthos, now the town of Ierissos, and funerary steles and the statue of a woman from the 1st century BC, from the sanctuary of a deified hero, from Stratoni.
+The Museum has a fascinating collection of archaeological findings from all over Halkidiki.
+Exhibits include clay figurines and coins from Olynthos, vases from Toroni, parts of the roof of the temple of Zeus Ammon from Kallithea, reliquary chests, fisherman’s equipment, lamps, jewels and amphorae from Akanthos, now the town of Ierissos, and funerary steles.
+The museum also hosts the statue of a woman from the 1st century BC, found in a sanctuary of a deified hero in Stratoni village.

 Museum of Fishing Vessels and Equipment (Nea Moudania)